istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

     protocol: HBONE
 {{< /text >}}

+Note the Gateway resource has `istio-waypoint` as `gatewayClassName` which indicates it is a waypoint provided by Istio.
+The Gateway resource is labeled with `istio.io/waypoint-for: service`, indicating the waypoint can process traffic for services, which is the default.

-Use the command below to deploy a waypoint proxy for the `default` namespace:
+To deploy a waypoint proxy for the `default` namespace, use the command below:

 {{< text bash >}}
 $ istioctl x waypoint apply -n default
 {{< /text >}}

-Or, you can deploy the generated Gateway resource to your Kubernetes cluster:
+Or, you can deploy the generated Gateway resource from the `istioctl x waypoint generate` command to your Kubernetes cluster:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF